pietervdvn/ALGT/src/Assets/Manual/Thesis/AbstractInterpretation0Intro.md

 \end{array}
 $$

-Note that using the collecting semantics with a set, containing a single value, is exactly the concrete interpretation.
-This is guaranteed by the underlying deterministic semantics.

-### Desired properties
+Translation from and to the abstract domain are straightforward:
+$$
+\begin{array}{lcl}
+\alpha(n) & = & \{ n \} \\
+\gamma(\{n1, n2, \ldots\} & = & \{n1, n2, ... \} \\
+\end{array}
+$$

+Performing the computation in the abstract domain of sets can be more efficient than the equivalent concrete computations, as the structure of the concrete domain can be exploited to use a more efficient representation in memory (such as ranges).
+Using this abstract domain effectively lifts a function over integers into a function over sets of integers.
+Exactly this abstract domain is used to lift the functions over parsetrees into functions over sets of parsetrees.
+To perform these calculations, an efficient representations of possible parsetrees will be deduced later in this section.

+### Properties of α and γ

-The functions α and γ should obey to some properties to make this approach work, namely _monotonicity_ and _correctness_.
-It turns out that these properties form a **Galois connection** between the concrete values and the property domain of choice.
+For abstract interpretation to work, the functions α and γ should obey to some properties to make this approach work, namely _monotonicity_ and _correctness_.
+These properties imply a **Galois connection** between the concrete and abstract domains.

 #### Monotonicity of α and γ

 The first requirement is that both _abstraction_ and _concretization_ are monotone.
-This states that, if the set to concretize grows, the set of possible properties_might_ grow, but never shrink.
+This states that, if the set to concretize grows, the set of possible properties _might_ grow, but never shrink.

 Analogously, if the set of properties grows, the set of concrete values represented by these properties might grow too.